JKhawaja/concurrency/Outline.md

     + We could implement a form of preemption where a thread waits a maximum number of time before moving ahead beyond an unfinished thread, and the thread that has not completed is removed and a new thread assigned to its position. (-- MAKE BETTER)
 - *Recursive Threads* (assigned to a single node) for resolving seemingly "cyclic" dependencies in dependency graphs.

+### Pass by Reference
+- We ALWAYS pass the following by reference ONLY (post-creation):
+    + CDS
+    + CDS Node
+    + CDS Edge
+    + Section

 ## Memory Management

 Section will contain: Rust Code (showing custom memory management for DDAG concurrency approach)

 - Memory Management techniques for Concurrent Data Structures while this proposed algorithm is in use (??)

+The global dependency graph could manage its own memory i.e. check when a virtual nodes life is complete and deallocate the memory for the node and all of its edges.

+A CDS object could manage its own memory: everytime a CDS node or edge was removed it could deallocate the memory. -- This could actually be the functionality of Access Types (procedures).

 ## Conclusions